pietervdvn/MapComplete/Docs/Layers/climbing_gym.md

   - *Internet access is free at this place, for customers only*  corresponds with  `internet_access:fee=customers`

-This tagrendering is only visible in the popup if the following condition is met: `internet_access!=no&internet_access~.+`
+This tagrendering is only visible in the popup if the following condition is met: `internet_access!=no &internet_access~.+`